Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course is the second of a two-semester sequence of 300-level Japanese courses.
-The course aims to develop four communication skills of the Japanese language (listening, speaking, reading, and writing), as well as conversation strategies.
-Authenticity of verbal and written communications, in particular cultural situations, is pursued.
+The second of a two-semester sequence of 300-level Japanese courses.
+This course aims to develop the four communication skills of the Japanese language (listening, speaking, reading, and writing), as well as conversation strategies.
+Focus is on authenticity of verbal and written communications in particular cultural situations.

 Current Students